Bey Yaar: Plot

 Hoping to redeem themselves, Chako and Tino devise a plan to take advantage of Gandhi's own greed in order to get the painting back for Jeetu.
 Helping with the elaborate scheme include Uday and Jigisha (Samvedna Suwalka), Tino's girlfriend.
 They hire a method actor named Pranav (Amit Mistry) to pose as "Prabodh Gupta", a fictitious international artist from Bihar whose work has yet to be exhibited in India.
 The group successfully lures Gandhi into funding a fabricated NGO and conducting Prabodh's supposed lucrative first exhibition in India, in exchange for the tea stall painting.

-Pranav and Uday narrowly retrieve the painting on the day of the held exhibition, just as Gandhi realizes that Prabodh is a fraud.
+Pranav and Uday narrowly retrieve the painting on the day of the exhibition, just as Gandhi realizes that Prabodh is a fraud.
 He confronts the place of the fake NGO but encounters Chako, Tino, and Jeetu.
 Chako and Tino demand that he publicly retract his earlier statements about Jeetu, or else be arrested for selling fake paintings and creating the fictitious "Prabodh Gupta" himself (since Gandhi was tricked earlier into funding the fake NGO).
 Realizing his defeat, Gandhi tries to offer money, but Jeetu declines and chastises him for his greed being the reason Hassan never worked with large art curators.

 Gandhi holds a televised news conference the next morning, apologizing for his previous accusations against Jeetu.
 Hassan's piece is returned to Jeetu's shop, after he and Chako fully reconcile.
 Uday, whose own paintings were used as Prabodh's work from earlier, is offered his own local exhibition, attended by much happier Chako and Tino.